 Process #1: How to Collect Project Requirements

-By this time, you already need to have a Project Charter.
-It should state requirements on a high level.
+By this time, you already need to have an approved project charter.
+It should state project objectives and project requirements on a high level.

 Also, you need to identify relevant stakeholders who can dwell on the high-level requirements.
 They may also have some additional ideas or related experience.